We have compiled a list of frequently asked questions about the ceremonies you can enjoy in Gloucestershire.

 You will meet the Registration Officers on the day, before the ceremony is due to start.
 This is when you can tell us of any changes of witnesses, photographers etc.

-Yes, you can change your readings and music but we will need to approve any changes.
-Please email the changes to firstname.lastname@example.org, unfortunately we cannot guarantee to accommodate last minute changes.
-Please include your names and booking reference number on any correspondance.
+Yes, you can change your readings but we will need to approve any changes.
+Please email the changes to email@example.com, unfortunately we cannot guarantee to accommodate last minute changes.
+Please include your names and booking reference number on any correspondence.

 Gloucestershire Registration Service recognises the importance of photographs which capture the moment and serve as a lasting memory of a couple's special day and will work with an official photographer (or one member of the party who is not a witness, if there is no official photographer) to ensure, where possible, the wishes of the couple are accommodated.